-Written by: Craig Titley (screenplay), Rick Rioardan (novel)
+Written by: Craig Titley (screenplay), Rick Riordan (novel)

 Runtime: 118 min

-Following the sucessful model of franchises like Harry Potter and Twilight - Percy Jackson and the Olympians is based upon the successful book series by Rick Rioardan.
-While the elements of the story are not truly designed for an adult audience - the permeation of the film with greek gods and mythological figures redeems the film for adult viewers.
-Set in the present day, the films center around the life of a high school aged boy named Percy Jackson.
-Jackson lives in New York City with his mother and step-father, an average young man suffering from ADHD and dyslexia - struggling to fit in.
+Percy Jackson is a high school student who lives in New York City, a young man suffering from ADHD and dyslexia - struggling to fit in.
+Percy believes he is simply a misift, what he doesn't realize is that his father is Poseidon, God of the sea.
 We find out very shortly after the opening that Zeus (Sean Bean) is furious that his lightning bolt has been stolen.
 Zeus threatens Poseidon with war if the lightning thief does not return his bolt within two weeks, and Zeus beleives this thief is Percy - Poseidon's unwitting son.

-Percy awakes inside Camp Half Blood, a safe haven and training ground for demigods.
-After meeting with Brunner Percy is told that he must begin to understand his powers if he is to survive the quest to find his mother.
-During his training Percy meets Annabeth (Daddario) the daughter of Athena and a fiercely competitive and beautiful young woman who is easily his match in battle and Luke, son of Hermes.
-Percy decides to set off with Annabeth and Grover on a desperate quest to rescue his mother but before they can leave they will need some help.
+Percy passes out following the attack and awakens inside Camp Half Blood, a safe haven and training ground for other young demigods like himself.
+Mr. Brunner warns Percy that he must begin to understand his powers if he is to survive.
+During his training Percy meets the fiercely competitive Annabeth (Alexandra Daddario), the daughter of Athena and Luke, son of Hermes.
+Percy decides to set off with Annabeth and Grover on a desperate quest to rescue his mother who is being held by Hades but before they can leave they will need some help.
 Luke provides them with a map, some winged shoes he stole from his father, and a shield.
 Percy must find a way to rescue his Mother and reach Olympus before the solstice to convince Zeus of his innocence and avert a war that will destroy Earth.

 According to Luke, before Percy's mother can be resuced he and his allies must obtain three pearls of Persephone which will allow them to escape the fires of Hades.
 Their quest takes them to Medusa's (Uma Thurman) lair, to the parthenon replica in Nashville, and to a casino in Las Vegas to obtain the pearls before they finally enter Hades from Hollywood.